hirosystems/stacks.js/docs/getting-started.md

 ### Using a private key 🔑

-Note that if we're not using another wallet, we need to provide the private key of the sender for signing.
+Note that if we're not using another wallet, we need to provide the sender's private key for signing.
 Treat the private key as a secret and never expose it to the public!

 ```js